Submit our quick form and get quotes now!

-If you’re living in a mobile home or you’re in possession of one for a rainy day, chances are you are already well aware of the benefits.
-A mobile home is a dream for nomads, travelers and all those in between.
-If you’re one of the lucky ones who owns a mobile home, you may feel a little bit stunted by the size of the structure.
+If you’re living in a mobile home or you’re in possession of one for traveling, chances are you're already well aware of the benefits.
+A mobile home is a dream for nomads, travelers, and all those in between.
+If you’re one of the lucky ones who has access to a mobile home, you may feel a little bit stunned by the size of the structure.

-As a mobile home is mobile, it is governed by different rules than a regular home.
+As a mobile home is mobile, it's governed by different rules than a regular home.
 This is especially true in the case of renovations.
-Some municipalities may have strict rules against mobile home renovations, so make sure to do plenty of detailed research before diving in hammers and nails first.
+Some municipalities may have strict rules against mobile home renovations, so make sure to do plenty of detailed research before driving in your hammers and nails.
 If you live outside of a major city, the rules that apply to mobile home renovations may be slightly more lenient.
-However, within a city, this project will likely involve permits, inspections and fees.
-This is why it’s important to talk to as many people about the renovation before moving forward with it.
+However, within a city, this project will likely involve permits, inspections, and fees.
+This is why it’s important to talk to as many people as possible about the renovation before moving forward with it.

 RenoQuotes.com can help you get quotes for your mobile home addition.
 If you submit your project to us, we’ll put you in contact with top-rated contractors.
 Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.

 Last modified 2023-11-07

 You may be of the mind that renovation is renovation.
 When considering the end result, this is the case but when it comes to the process itself, there are many different factors that weigh in.
 If you’re currently living in a condo and wanting to renovate, you’ll face certain limitations, possibilities and strategies for approaching it.
 In this article, we’re going to look at a condo kitchen renovation and all of what you should consider when renovating this space.
 This will help you to avoid unwanted surprises during the process.